Shop by Room ➜ Living Room ➜ Area Rugs

 Are OEKO TEX certified rugs healthy?

-They can be a step in the right direction!
+They are absolutely a step in the right direction, especially for rugs, which are typically chemically intensive!
 OEKO TEX prohibits the use of PFAS and azo dyes, as well as pesticide fumigants on natural fiber rugs.
-A small amount of BPA (typically used to make rugs colorfast) is allowed, as well as synthetic fibers like polyester — so I would simply contact the manufacturer and ask to make sure these aren’t included (if that’s important to you) — when choosing an OEKO TEX certified rug.
+A small amount of BPA (typically used to make rugs colorfast) is allowed, as well as synthetic fibers like polyester — so I would simply contact the manufacturer and ask to make sure these aren't included (if that's important to you) — when choosing an OEKO TEX certified rug.

 Where can I get my rug cut?